YannisPap/Wrangle-OpenStreetMap-Data/README.md

 **Most frequent amenities**

 No surprises here, Singaporeans love food!
-Restaurant are the first amenity with nearly 3 times more occurrences from the second amenity.
+Restaurants are the first amenity with nearly three times more occurrences from the next amenity.

 ```python